Max Friberg.

 – But overall, I think we have become a good team machine that just chews and goes.
 Now at the end, we have also started several who have contributed and it feels like we have threats in all chains now more than we had during a period a while ago, says Friberg.

 – A lot of training, a little self-confidence and being able to challenge yourself.
-It’s about daring to test and daring to trust yourself.
+It’s regarding daring to test and daring to trust yourself.
 If you have practiced a lot, you have to trust that there is something there that you can use.
 I don’t think it’s more difficult than that really.

 Max Friberg and Malte Strömwall.